groos/MasterNodeMapReduceCluster/README.txt

 Generic Map Reduce Akka Cluster
 Nick Groos

-Acknowledgements:
-This project is based around the architecture and configuration presented in the Lightbend Tutorial: Akka Cluster Samples with Java.
-In particular, the project configuration and receive function in MapReducer.scala are directly based on this tutorial.

 README:
 This Map Reduce framework is genericized to accept any map and reduce functions with the signatures: